dwmkerr/chatgpt-diagrams-extension/README.md

 - [ ] refactor: MD5 diagram text, use as a key for diagrams in a background page so that we don't recreate each time
 - [ ] refactor: move rendering logic to background page (so error content is hidden in tabs)
 - [ ] testing: `__test_files__` should be `__fixtures__`
+- [x] bug: debugger doesn't work on chrome, seems to be a sourcemaps issue (raised as https://github.com/crxjs/chrome-extension-tools/issues/691)
 - [x] build: basic test for DOM manipulation
 - [x] build: coverage badge
 - [x] build: eslint for code quality rules